jeblad/language-detect/README.md

 ## Norwegian written forms

-The core purpose of this excercise is to create statistics for detection of Norwegian language variants.
+The core purpose of this exercise is to create statistics for detection of Norwegian language variants.
 There are several quite unique problems with detection of the correct variant.
 In particular; [Høgnorsk](https://en.wikipedia.org/wiki/Høgnorsk) is very similar to [Nynorsk](https://en.wikipedia.org/wiki/Nynorsk), and [Riksmål](https://en.wikipedia.org/wiki/Riksmål) is very similar to [Bokmål](https://en.wikipedia.org/wiki/Bokmål).
 The variant [Moderat Bokmål](https://no.wikipedia.org/wiki/Moderat_bokmål) is in between Bokmål and Riksmål, and is even harder to identify correctly.

 By creating a first approximation to the language variants by using coarse classification, and then creating a refined set with only the acceptable documents, sources using alternate variants can be used for training the classifier.

 As a very short list of Norwegian newspapers and their use of language variants

-- [Aftenposten](https://en.wikipedia.org/wiki/Aftenposten) used *Riksmål* according to *Riksmålsordlisten* from 1952 up to 1989, from 1990 *Riksmål* according to definitions by Det norske akademi as of 1986, and late 90s it started moving towards *Moderat Bokmål* which became official in 2006
+- [Aftenposten](https://en.wikipedia.org/wiki/Aftenposten) used *Riksmål* according to *Riksmålsordlisten* from 1952 up to 1989, from 1990 *Riksmål* according to definitions by [Det norske akademi](https://en.wikipedia.org/wiki/Det_norske_akademi) as of 1986, and late 90s it started moving towards *Moderat Bokmål* which became official in 2006
 - [Dagbladet](https://en.wikipedia.org/wiki/Dagbladet) uses *Radikalt Bokmål*
 - [VG](https://en.wikipedia.org/wiki/Verdens_Gang) uses *Moderat Bokmål*